Mitsubishi Town Box: Town Box Wide (U65W/66W)

-Suzuki OEM deal
+Second and third generations (Suzuki OEM deal)

 In February 2014, Mitsubishi started selling rebadged Suzuki Carry trucks and Every vans as the Mitsubishi Minicab.
 The passenger-oriented Every Wagon, which has a more designed rear end but shares the Carry Van's chassis code, was also included and received the Town Box badge (DS64W).
-As the Every only had a year of production left, Mitsubishi did not spend a lot of effort to distinguish their model, restraining themselves to changing the badges.
+As the Every only had a year of production left, Mitsubishi did not spend a lot of effort to distinguish their model, restraining themselves to changing the badging.
 In March 2015 a new Every Wagon and Town Box was introduced (DS17W).
 The newest model offers increased interior space, a longer wheelbase, and the new Suzuki R06A engine; turbocharged and intercooled.
 It is offered in G and G Special specs.